qteatime/kate/docs/manuals/source/index.rst

    Want to build a new game for Kate or port an existing one?
 This book will cover all the basics.

-:doc:`Porting Ren'Py games to Kate <dev/port/renpy/index>`
+:doc:`Kate Porting Recipes <dev/port/index>`
-   If you have an existing Ren'Py game, this will walk you through porting it to Kate.
+   If you have an existing Ren'Py or Bitsy game, this will walk you through porting it to Kate.